 The Restricted policy does not permit any scripts to run.

 To find the effective execution policy on your computer, type:

 To run unsigned scripts that you write on your local computer and signed scripts from other users, start PowerShell with the Run as Administrator option and then use the following command to change the execution policy on the computer to RemoteSigned:

-If your PowerShell execution policy is RemoteSigned, Windows PowerShell will not run unsigned scripts that are downloaded from the Internet, including unsigned scripts you receive through e-mail and instant messaging programs.
+If your PowerShell execution policy is RemoteSigned, PowerShell will not run unsigned scripts that are downloaded from the internet, including unsigned scripts you receive through email and instant messaging programs.